Kolade1024/portfolio/README.md

 <div align="center">

-# vCard - Personal portfolio
+# Kolade - My Portfolio

-vCard is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.
+This is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.

- <a href="https://codingstella.github.io/vCard-personal-portfolio/"><strong>➥ Live Demo</strong></a>
+ <a href="https://kolade1024.github.io/portfolio/"><strong>Live SITE</strong></a>

  </div>